Lucas Till

 Lucas Daniel Till (born August 10, 1990) is an American actor.
-His work spans film and television, and his accolades include five Teen Choice Award nominations.

-Till began his career in the early 2000s with roles in independent films, before gaining early attention for his supporting role in the biopic Walk the Line (2005).
+He began his career in the early 2000s with roles in independent films, before gaining early attention for his supporting role in the biopic Walk the Line (2005).
 He had his breakthrough with romantic lead roles in the Disney film Hannah Montana: The Movie and music videos for Taylor Swift's "You Belong with Me" and Miley Cyrus' "The Climb" (all 2009).

-The action comedies The Spy Next Door (2010) and Monster Trucks (2016) brought Till wider attention, and he portrayed Havok in Marvel's X-Men prequel films (2011–2016).
+The action comedies The Spy Next Door (2010) and Monster Trucks (2016) brought Till wider attention, and he had box office success with his portrayal of Havok in Marvel's X-Men prequel films (2011–2016).
 Till next played the eponymous role in the CBS action crime drama series MacGyver (2016–2021), a reboot of the 1980s series of the same name.
-He subsequently garnered critical acclaim for his portrayal of Bob Zellner in the historical biopic Son of the South (2020), before starring in the action film The Collective (2023).
+He subsequently garnered critical acclaim for his portrayal of Bob Zellner in the historical biopic Son of the South (2020), before starring in the action film The Collective (2023) and the Netflix western series The Abandons (2025).

 Early life and education

-Lucas Daniel Till was born on August 10, 1990, in Fort Hood, Texas.
+Till was born on August 10, 1990, in Fort Hood, Texas.
 He is the son of chemist Dana Lyn (née Brady) and John Mark Till, a colonel in the Army.
 He has a younger brother, Nick (b.
 1997).
 Till spent most of his childhood living in the suburbs of Atlanta, Georgia.
 His family noticed he enjoyed impersonating voices and characters.
 When he was 11 his mother enrolled him in local acting classes, and it was not long before he was discovered by Joy Pervis, an agent from a Talent agency in Atlanta.
 Till began booking almost immediately in print, local, regional, and national commercials.
 He later attended Kell High School.
 After filming for The Hannah Montana Movie in Nashville, Till went back home to graduate with the Kell High School class of 2008.
 After graduation, he moved to Los Angeles, California, to continue acting.